 4. Uninhabited places can be the most beautiful of all.
 I adore cities, but quiet rugged untouched locations allure me, too.
 No doubt.
 Again, I felt a deep sense of peace visiting Staffa.
 Peace knowing I had no service on my cellphone, meaning no one had the ability to nag me.
 Perhaps I should venture to rural and remote destinations more often in the future. what do you guys think?
 Hmmm.

+Have you ever gone on a visit to Staffa?
 Is Staffa on your travel bucket list?
 Have you ever felt seasick but powered through it?